Testing Degree Corrections in Stochastic Block Models: Main Results

-\end{thm} We derive Theorem \ref{thm:sparse_lower} using an information theoretic lower bound for a simpler problem, where the true community assignments are known in advance.
+We derive Theorem \ref{thm:sparse_lower} using an information theoretic lower bound for a simpler problem, where the true community assignments are known in advance.
 The proof is based on the truncated second moment argument with the main challenge being the choice of the truncation event.
 Unlike \cite{mms2016}, a non-signal-edge-deleted degree based truncation is not enough to yield the desired sharp thresholds.
 Instead one needs to take into account the knowledge of community assignments as well (at least when $\tau_a,\tau_b$ are positive).
 Finally we note that this simpler problem with known community assignments always furnishes a lower bound for problem \eqref{eqn:hypo}.

-If we can produce valid statistical procedures which work up to this threshold, this furnishes strong evidence that the true community assignments are ancilliary for this problem.
+We now explore valid statistical procedures which work up to this threshold.
 To this end, the next results establish performance bounds on Higher Criticism based tests.
+For the statement of the following results we recall the definition of $\rho_k(\beta_1,\beta_2)$ from \eqref{eqn:rho_def}.